charlierlee/Comp116-Final-Project-Demo/README.md

  Field: autofill_email Value: [password]
  ```

-With the autofilled email and password.
+with the autofilled email and password.

-For a dummy site to test this functionality, visit my [demo page](https://gregpickart.xyz/security.html)
+For a dummy site to test this functionality, visit my [demo page](https://gregpickart.xyz/security.html).

 ## Authors